garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     When the related-entity is updated using save method of Repository for related-entity, the related-entity stored in the parent-entity object is also updated unlike the case wherein the related-entity is added.
-    This is because the parent-entity stores the reference of same instances managed under ``EntityManager``.
+    This is because the parent-entity stores the reference of same instance which is managed under ``EntityManager``.

 |